nykajak/caissa/README.md

 # Caissa

-A sample chess application made with react.
-Currently only supports local play using one device for both players.
-Still in development and this is the current state of the same.
+A sample chess application made with react supporting local play on one device.
+Still in development.

 # Rules and Controls